audioscavenger/bootstrap-shortcoder/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin include Bootstrap 3? =
+= Does this plugin include Bootstrap 5.3? =

-No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.
+Yes, we include the CDN link from cdn.jsdelivr.net.

+= What happens if my Theme includes and uses Bootstrap? =

+3 situations:
+- If you theme does not include Bootstrap, we load it = no problems.
+- If you theme includes Bootstrap 5, we replace it by version 5.3.
+- If you theme includes Bootstrap 4 or lower, we are incompatible.

+= Is this retro-compatible with shortcodes from _Boostrap 3 Shortcodes_ plugin? =

+More or less, but:
+- some stuff will break because the templates have changed: Tabs, ...
+- some stuff are not included, see list above: Wells, Progress bars, Media, Images, Thumbnails...
+I mean, come on, what would you do with a progress bar? or breadcrumbs in you posts??
+The rest is either useless or included in WP 6.5.

 == Changelog ==

+= 4.0.3 =
+- with nodeJS grunt + Gruntfile.js, README.md is converted to SHORTCODES.html - must test if we can maintain it
+  - the problem is that the top of the README structure is incompatible with the Tabs structure
+- renamed /help/README to /templates/SHORTCODES
+- SHORTCODES Tabs are broken again
+- should add examples from https://getbootstrap.com/docs/5.3/examples/
+- moved shortcoder functions I keep under includes/shortcoder X cancelled: cannot include(methods.php)
+- complete rewrite of the Class BoostrapShortcodes
+- fixed callout
+- updated bs-callout.css with BS 5.3 examples

 = 4.0.2 =
-* major cleanup
+- major cleanup
+- added demo class for Grid
-* started revamp of help/README: placed some insert code buttons at the top
+- started revamp of help/README: placed some insert code buttons at the top
-* added scroll-up in modal
+- added scroll-up in modal
-* rewrote modal and functions attached
+- rewrote modal and functions attached
-* most works with Bootstrap 5.3
+- most works with Bootstrap 5.3

 = 4.0.1 =
-* fixed a major bug... shortcodes helper was loaded in the footer ALWAYS... slowing down your admin
+- fixed a major bug... shortcodes helper was loaded in the footer ALWAYS... slowing down your admin
-* most functions and names are renamed properly
+- most functions and names are renamed properly
-* added Bootstrap 5.3 cdn
+- added Bootstrap 5.3 cdn
-* partially validated for Bootstrap 5.3: data-stuff becomes data-bs-stuff
+- partially validated for Bootstrap 5.3: data-stuff becomes data-bs-stuff

 = 4.0.0 =
-* Complete reboot and new name
+- Complete reboot and new name
-* added callout, cards, row-container
+- added callout, cards, row-container
-* panel
+- panel

 - Added callout:
   - these are the callout from Bootstrap docs, plus a nice background, plus transparency and disabled options.